abacus42/CoCoA-Vim/README.md

   * auto indentation
   * folding
   * snippets for neosnippet
-  * execution in cocoa terminal window
+  * execution in a cocoa terminal window

 ## Installation

-To install CoCoA-Vim it is recommended to use one of the popular package managers for Vim.
+To install CoCoA-Vim it is recommended to use one of the popular package managers for vim.

 ### vim-plug